 Balloon Ostial Dilation for Treatment of Chronic Sinusitis

 Balloon ostial dilation (also known as Balloon sinuplasty™) is proposed as an alternative to traditional endoscopic sinus surgery for patients with chronic sinusitis who fail medical management.
 The procedure involves placing a balloon in the sinus ostium and inflating the balloon to stretch the opening.
-It can be performed as a stand-alone procedure or as an adjunctive procedure to endoscopic sinus surgery.
+It can be performed as a stand-alone procedure or as an adjunctive procedure to functional endoscopic sinus surgery (FESS).